 Video by Health and Nutrition

-- Potential Acrylamide Formation.
+Potential Acrylamide Formation.
 Cooking potatoes at high temperatures, such as roasting, can lead to the formation of acrylamide, a chemical that has been linked to cancer in animal studies.
-It’s advisable to cook potatoes at lower temperatures and avoid over-browning.
+It’s advisable to cook them at lower temperatures and avoid over-browning.

-- High Glycemic Index.
-Potatoes have a high glycemic index, which means they can cause a rapid spike in blood sugar levels.
+High Glycemic Index.
+These vegetables have a high glycemic index, which means they can cause a rapid spike in blood sugar levels.
 This may be a concern for people with diabetes or those monitoring their blood sugar levels.

 Recent comments